Twins vs. Padres Player Props Betting Odds

 Bogaerts Stats

-- Bogaerts has put up 36 hits with five doubles, six home runs and 18 walks.
-He has driven in 15 runs with three stolen bases.
+- Xander Bogaerts has five doubles, six home runs, 19 walks and 15 RBI (37 total hits).
+He's also swiped three bases.

 Bogaerts Recent Games